Ever wondered who’s currently logged in to your WordPress site?

 It outlines:

-• the username and the IP address from which they’re accessing the site (which links to an IP Management and Analysis section where you can see all the details for that particular IP)
+- the username and the IP address from which they’re accessing the site (which links to an IP Management and Analysis tool where you can see all the details for that particular IP)

 If you want to forcefully logout particular user’s session(s), just select them in the table and then click “Delete Selected” button.